RightsDocketRightsDocket

 OthersProprietary fingerprint format

-The proof stack
+The evidence stack

 What’s actually inside a receipt.